NSW stamp duty calculator

 Other NSW government fees include transfer fees and mortgage registration fees, which are shown in our calculator.

-Other upfront fees may apply, such as title search fees.
+Other upfront fees may be needed, but are not mandated by the government, such as conveyancing or building & pest reports.
 To find relevant fees for your state or territory, check out our deposit & upfront costs calculator.

 What is the First Home Buyer Assistance Scheme?